devourerOfBits80/alc/README.md

 For making a full system backup, the *rsync* tool can be used instead of *rdiff-backup*.
 Remember that the command below has to be executed with the root privileges.

 > \$ rsync -aAXHv --exclude={"/dev/\*","/proc/\*","/sys/\*","/tmp/\*","/run/\*","/mnt/\*","/media/\*","/lost+found"} / /path/to/backup

+### Firejail

+In the second phase of the post-installation process (the desktop environment playbook execution, like *plasma.yml*), *alc* will install the *Firejail*, which is a *SUID* sandbox program.
+If the *AppArmor* has been installed in the previous phase, *Firejail* will integrate with it and highly increase the system security.
+In that case, most of the applications will be permanently launching inside the sandbox.
+To avoid this effect (not recommended), disable the *Firejail* in the *group_vars/all* file using the *FIREJAIL_ENABLED* boolean variable.